emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    electric potential of a steady-state voltammetric working electrode at the point, on the rising part of the voltammetric wave, where the current is equal to one-half of the limiting current
 IUPAC Reference:
    https://doi.org/10.1351/goldbook.H02722
+Comment:
+   E1/2 is used in techniques providing a sigmoidal wave-shaped current including DC voltammetry/polarography, normal pulse voltammetry, hydrodynamic voltammetry, and tast polarography.

 .. raw:: html